PowerShell/PSScriptAnalyzer/docs/markdown/Invoke-ScriptAnalyzer.md

 ```

 ### -Fix
-Certain warnings contain a suggested fix in their DiagnosticRecord and therefore those warnings will be fixed automatically using this fix.
+Fixes certain warnings which contain a fix in their DiagnosticRecord.

 When you used Fix, Invoke-ScriptAnalyzer runs as usual but will apply the fixes before running the analysis.
 Please make sure that you have a backup of your files when using this switch.
-It tries to pre-server the file encoding but it is possible that a BOM gets added to the fixed files.
+It tries to preserve the file encoding but there are still some cases where the encoding can change.

 ```yaml
 Type: SwitchParameter